Krafalski/hfb/README.md

 </details>

 - You will either have a yellow bar with your branch name and a green `compare & pull request`or you will have to choose the `Pull requests` tab (the yellow bar does not always appear.
 It does not automatically mean that something is wrong)

+Note: if you do not get the yellow bar, you will have slightly different navigation to complete this step, a detailed outline is down below in the `Part 6: Merge Dev Branch into Master` section.
+- Push the `Compare & pull request button`
 - Select `base:dev` and `compare: link-files`
 <details><summary>Screenshot</summary>
 ![github pull request](https://i.imgur.com/AW5kmXJ.png)